leny/atom-coffeescript-check/README.md

 This is a fork of Leny's great work [CoffeeScript Check](https://atom.io/packages/coffeescript-check).
 His work is quite outdated though.
 This project uses the latest version of CoffeeScript 2 whereas his uses v1.9

+# NOTICE: No longer maintained.
+I'm sorry but I don't really have time to work on it anymore.
+Feel free to use/create a fork if you are interested.

 ---

 ## Usage